kubernetes/website/content/en/docs/concepts/configuration/manage-compute-resources-container.md

 When using Docker:

-- The `spec.containers[].resources.requests.cpu` is converted to its core value, which is potentially fractional, and multiplied by 1024.
+- The `spec.containers[].resources.requests.memory` is converted to its memory value, which is potentially fractional, and multiplied by 1024.
 The greater of this number or 2 is used as the value of the [`--cpu-shares`](https://docs.docker.com/engine/reference/run/#cpu-share-constraint)